CarolinaAbreu19/pitang-trainee-2022-frontend/README.md

 npm start
 ```

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser
+* Open [http://localhost:3000](http://localhost:3000) to view it in your browser
+* And make sure the server is running on `port:3333` to run the application correctly

 ---